 - The length of the text;

-- Key words, density and frequency for the search engine optimization.
+- Key words, density and frequency for search engine optimization.

 Storytelling in e-commerce

-As any other marketing tool, storytelling is first about sales, direct or indirect.
-Sometimes we sell not objects, but ideas, anyway the concept remains the same.
+As with any other marketing tool, storytelling is first about sales, direct or indirect.
+Sometimes we sell not objects, but ideas, either way the concept remains the same.
 Let’s figure out what makes this tool so effective.

 It is emotional.
 Stories broaden our opportunities for showcasing the benefits of the product by conveying emotions and sensations.
 A story evokes feelings that no design or interaction can create.